williampiat3/ImprovingPSRemotePlay/README.md

 I will advise it just for testing the solution before implementing the second one because it lacks some of the features of the remote play.
 But if you really just care about having your VPN up and running with PS remote play I suggest you to switch directly to the longer solution.
 However this way this connection works allowed us to understand how we could make our VPN work.
 This is why we left its conclusion here.

 ## Connect to the PlayStation (try at least..)
-Yeeeww !
-You are connected remotely to your home network now try to connect to your PlayStation using the PS remote play application...
+Using the VPN you can connect remotly to your home network, now you can try to fire the PS remote play application but...

 It doesn't work...

 Yes, it doesn't work...

-But you can actually detect the PlayStation if you run this command (that works on windows, Linux and Mac OS) `ping **PS IP**` you will be receiving packets meaning the PlayStation is accessible but the app doesn't reach it! ([explanation here](#why-is-this-not-working-with-the-ps-remote-play-app)) But you know what does?
+But you can actually detect the PlayStation if you run this command (it works on windows, Linux and Mac OS) `ping **PS IP**` you will be receiving packets meaning the PlayStation is accessible but the app doesn't reach it! ([explanation here](#why-is-this-not-working-with-the-ps-remote-play-app)) But you know what does?
 Chiaki!

 ## Install Chiaki <img src="./images/chiaki_icon.png" width=10% height=10%>
 [Chiaki](https://git.sr.ht/~thestr4ng3r/chiaki) is a free, open source, PS remote play client that you can download [here.](https://git.sr.ht/~thestr4ng3r/chiaki/refs)